Self-embedding similitudes of Bedford-McMullen carpets with dependent ratios: The dependent self-similar case

 \begin{proof}[Proof of Theorem~\ref{thm:main3}] Again, we may assume that $K$ is not supported in any line.
 By Lemma~\ref{lem:ekmtworesults}, $\frac{\theta}{\pi}\in\Q$.
 Then the statement follows directly from the above corollary. \end{proof}

+\begin{remark} The arguments developed in this paper seem inadequate to determine whether a rotation angle of $\pi/4$ can occur.
+It would be interesting to explore whether new geometric observations can be formulated to settle this question---though it follows readily from Lemma~\ref{lem:convandfixpt} that the convex hull of any such carpet cannot be a regular octagon. \end{remark}

-{\bf Acknowledgements.} I thank Professor Huo-Jun Ruan for reading the manuscript carefully and pointing out several mistakes and a number of typos in an early version of it.
-I also thank Dingkun Hu for a nice observation regarding the setting of Condition A in the proof of Theorem~\ref{thm:notoblique} (under Case 3).
+{\bf Acknowledgements.} The author is partially supported by NSFC grant No. 12501113 and the Fundamental Research Funds for the Central Universities No. NS2025025.
+He thanks Professor Huo-Jun Ruan for reading the manuscript carefully and pointing out several mistakes and a number of typos in an earlier version, and Dingkun Hu for a nice observation regarding the setup of Condition A in the proof of Theorem~\ref{thm:notoblique} (under Case 3).
+He is also grateful to the anonymous referees for their thorough reviews of the manuscript and for providing numerous valuable comments, which significantly improve the presentation of this article.